By using our website, you are agreeing to be bound by this Policy.

 When you attend a course, we may use the data you give us;

-- to send you communications which you have requested and that may be of interest to you.
+• to send you communications which may be of interest to you.
 These may include information about courses, campaigns, appeals or other fundraising activities.

 The information you provide may be shared with other organisations for education, training, employment, and well-being related purposes.

-When you contact us about or want to donate, we may use your information to:
+When you opt in to hear more about UKSA, we may use your information to:

-- send you communications which you have requested and that may be of interest to you.
+• send you communications which may be of interest to you.
 These may include information about campaigns, appeals or other fundraising activities.

 We also conduct research to find out about which people and organisations could have a philanthropic interest in giving to UKSA.
 We may also contact you having received your details from a trusted third party and we believe we have a legitimate interest to do so.